Desmoplastic Mesothelioma

 - File for your share of $30 billion in trust funds

-Desmoplastic tumors are around 50% fibrous, and with its lack of patterns, it’s difficult for doctors to detect.
-It is considered an aggressive type of cancer, and the earlier it’s caught, as with other types of asbestos diseases, the better the chances there are more favorable outcomes.
+Desmoplastic tumors are around 50% fibrous and are difficult for doctors to detect.
+It is considered an aggressive type of cancer.
+As with other types of asbestos diseases, the earlier it is detected, the better the chances of more favorable outcomes.

 Since desmoplastic mesothelioma tends to occur mainly in the pleural area, it can have the same symptoms as pleural mesothelioma, including: